Eyvaz27/Reinforcement-Learning-An-Introduction-2nd-Edition/README.md

     - SBA with non-stationary environment dynamics
     - SBA with Optimistic Initial Values
     - SBA with Upper-Confidence Bound Action Selection
+    - Gradient Bandit Algorithm (GBA) with and without Baseline

 Use the following commands to activate the virtual environments:
 - python -m pip install --no-cache-dir --upgrade pip